zirui-HIT/HAO-Hospital-All-in-One/README.md

 | Russian | ✅ | ✅ | ✅ | ❌ | ✅ | ❌ | ✅ | ❌ | ❌ | ❌ | ✅ |
 | Turkish | ✅ | ✅ | ❌ | ✅ | ❌ | ❌ | ✅ | ❌ | ❌ | ❌ | ❌ |
 | Traditional Chinese| ❌ | ✅ | ❌ | ❌ | ❌ | ❌ | ✅ | ❌ | ❌ | ❌ | ❌ |

+## How to Install
+Before installing this MOD, you need to unsubscribe from the individual MODs that have been integrated into this pack.

+If you have a save that relies on integrated department MODs, first close that department and the emergency department.
+After all patients from that department have left, you can unsubscribe from the previous department MOD and then subscribe to this one!